GFMmorris/final_game/README.md

 This will be a two level game with a functional main menu and scoreboard system.

-The file will include several class files (.py) the each contain one class of the entire game.
+The file will include several class files (.py) each contain one class of the entire game.
 One file will be the actual game file that will run the entire game.

-Assets for the game are located in ithe images folder in this directory.
+Assets for the game are located in the images folder in this directory.

-The scoreboard will work as a continuously updated .txt file that stores the infromation as plain text.
-The information will be accessabile via json pull requests in game.
+The scoreboard will work as a continuously updated .txt file that stores the information as plain text.
+The information will be accessible via json pull requests in game.

 Each level will have the same map and enemies.
-Goal is to earn the most points during your playthrough.
+Goal is to earn the most points during your play-through.

 Level 1: This a 2D platformer side crawler.
-There will be several types of enemies and functional gravity/ enviroment settings.
+There will be several types of enemies and functional gravity/ environment settings.
 Use  the WASD and space bar for controls.
 This level will be scored based on time to completion with a count up timer.
 3 lives, if die, game over.

 Level 2: This level is a flight level with obstacle asteroids and small alien fleets that can be destroyed.
 The player earns more points depending on the number of aliens/asteriods they get rid of during their playthrough.
 3 lives, if die, game over.

-Score: Score is determined by the sum of th etwo scores form Lvl 1 an Lvl 2.
+Score: Score is determined by the sum of th two scores form Lvl 1 and Lvl 2.
 The player is first asked to input their name.
 Once accepted and checked, the file will then either:

 1. Show their score if it is their first time and store the value in a .txt file.